williamcaban/ocp-rt/README.md

     ```NOTE: We are still investigating the Max latency results as seems to be due to the testing methodology.```

-- For longer runtime, for example to setup a test to run for 3 hours, modify the environment variable `DURATION` in the cyclictest Pod definition:
+- For tests with longer runtime, modify the environment variable `DURATION` in the cyclictest `Pod` definition:

+    Setup to run `cyclictest` for 12 hours
     ```
     env:
       - name: DURATION
-        value: "3h"
+        value: "12h"
     ```
-    After running, the output for this test will be `/tmp/cyclictest/cyclictest_1h.out`
+    After running for the specified amount of time, the output for the test will be at `/tmp/cyclictest/cyclictest_12h.out` in the Node that executed it:
     ```
-    sh-4.4# grep Latencies /tmp/cyclictest/cyclictest_3h.out
+    sh-4.4# grep Latencies /tmp/cyclictest/cyclictest_12h.out
-    # Min Latencies: 00003 00003 00003 00003
+    # Min Latencies: 00002 00002 00002 00002
-    # Avg Latencies: 00004 00003 00003 00003
+    # Avg Latencies: 00002 00002 00003 00002
-    # Max Latencies: 000XX 000XX 000XX 000XX
+    ...
     ```

 # Acknowledgements